jayanth-14/pilot/README.md

 - **AI can make mistakes** - Gemini might misunderstand or hallucinate commands
 - **Recursive context gathering** - Not working yet (planned for future)
 - **API dependency** - Requires internet and valid Gemini API key

+# Future Improvements:
+- [ ] Fix Recursive calling.

+# Contributing & Feedback

+Pilot is still in its early days.
+Found a bug?
+Have a cool idea?
+Want to contribute?

+- Open an issue on [GitHub](https://github.com/jayanth-14/pilot/issues)
+- Submit a PR if you're feeling adventurous
+- Or just yell at me on [Twitter/LinkedIn/whatever]

+All feedback welcome—even the brutal kind.
+Let's make pilot better together!